spring-io/initializr/README.md

     $ cd initializr
     $ mvn clean install

+The "springMilestone" might needed to bootstrap your lcoal Maven cache:

+    $ mvn clean install -P springMilestone

 Once you have done that, you can easily start the app using the spring command from the `initializr-service` directory (`cd ../initializr-service`):